WWE Super Showdown lineup: Updated card for Thursday's return to Saudi Arabia - Pro Wrestling Dot Net

 -Bayley vs. Naomi for the Smackdown Women’s Championship.

--AJ Styles vs. Rusev vs. R-Truth vs. Andrade vs. Erick Rowan vs. Bobby Lashley in a gauntlet match for the Tuwaiq Trophy
+-AJ Styles vs. Rey Mysterio vs. R-Truth vs. Andrade vs. Erick Rowan vs. Bobby Lashley in a gauntlet match for the Tuwaiq Trophy

 -Roman Reigns vs. King Corbin in a cage match.

-Powell’s POV: Naomi beat Carmella in a No. 1 contenders match on Friday to score the match against Bayley.
+Powell’s POV: Rey Mysterio has replaced Rusev in the gauntlet match.
+Naomi beat Carmella in a No. 1 contenders match on Friday to score the match against Bayley.
 I will be covering WWE Super ShowDown as it streams live on WWE Network beginning with the main card at noon ET.
 WWE’s next pay-per-view events will be Elimination Chamber on March 8 in Philadelphia, and WrestleMania on April 4 in Tampa.

 The new edition of the Pro Wrestling Boom Podcast with Jason Powell features ProWrestling.net staffer John Moore returning for an in-depth discussion on NXT, AEW, Impact Wrestling, MLW, and the NWA, and more...